powerblo/spoonfed/1-linalg/i-vector-spaces.md

 - **Statement** : Direct Sum Implies Unique Sum Representation
 <br />

 We can construct new subspaces through direct sums of subspaces, but the surprising fact is that given a subspace, we can decompose the vector space into a direct sum involving this subspace.
-This decomposition is extremely useful, and as in this [article](https://brilliant.org/wiki/subspace/), the idea of subspaces is prevalent across several areas of math.
+We call the "remainder" the **complementary subspace.** This decomposition is extremely useful, and as in this [article](https://brilliant.org/wiki/subspace/), the idea of subspaces is prevalent across several areas of math.
-- **Statement** : Decomposition into Direct Sum
+- **Statement** : Decomposition into Direct Sum (Existence of Complementary Subspace)
 <br />

 Finally, there are equations involving the dimension of the sum of subspaces, which should remind you of the cardinality of the union of sets.